rjt-weber/Predicting-bike-demand-using-linear-regression/README.md

 -----------------------

 - Bike rental count is largely determined by time features such as hour, month and year
-- __Figure 1__ shows the importance of the hour of day in particular in combination with the binary feature differentiating between working days and weekend days/holidays
+- __Figure 1__ plots histograms of the mean bike count per hour and type of day (non-/ working day).
+It shows the importance of the hour of day in particular in combination with the binary feature differentiating between working days and weekend days/holidays
 - __Figure 2__ plots the predictions vs. actuals for a Monday using two different models
   - **Model 1** is a simple baseline model including time and weather features and no interaction terms
   - **Model 2** has one additional feature compared to Model 1: an interaction term between the binary features working day and 8th hour of the day